-Three different types of problems relevant for the new argumentation framework have been proposed, for identifying the most subsuming justifications among those submitted with votes in a threaded debate focusing on a single question with the ABIS paradigm.
-These NP-hard problems differ from the perspective of the flexibility allowed for argument meta-data.
+Three different types of problems relevant for the new argumentation framework have been proposed, for identifying the most subsuming justifications among those submitted with votes in a threaded debate focusing on a single question.
+These BP-hard problems differ from the perspective of the flexibility allowed for argument meta-data.

-We have also proven that it is not always possible to generate any-time \mathcal{K} rankings, namely rankings where reading the justifications in the provided order is a strategy maximizing the learning process.
-In these cases, algorithms can generate approximate solutions.
+We have also proven that it is not always possible to generate any-time rankings, namely rankings where reading the justifications in the provided order is a strategy maximizing the learning process.
+In this cases, algorithms can generate approximate solutions.